Weight-Loss Surgery Options

 - Combination procedures that utilize both a restrictive and a malabsorptive component.

-Parma Hospital offers restrictive procedures and the "gold standard" of the combination procedure, gastric bypass.
+UH Parma Medical Center offers restrictive procedures and the "gold standard" of the combination procedure, gastric bypass.

 * Denotes procedures performed at Parma Hospital.